mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

 > running in the main page.
 What you do is really up to you.

 The first thing we should probably do is separate out the three.js code from the code that is specific to the worker.
-That we we can use the same code on both the main page and the worker.
+That way we can use the same code on both the main page and the worker.
 In other words we will now have 3 files